dspinellis/latex-advice/README.md

 # Advice for writing LaTeX documents
-If you're writing a scientific book, a paper, or a thesis in computer science, engineering, mathematics, physics or a related field, it pays to write it in LaTeX, especially if your work contains formulas, symbols, and heavy cross referencing.
+If you're writing a scientific book, a paper, or a thesis in computer science, engineering, mathematics, physics or a related field, it pays to write it using [LaTeX](https://www.latex-project.org/about/), especially if your work contains formulas, symbols, and heavy cross referencing.
 Here is my advice for doing so, collected over decades of writing [hundreds of papers and books](https://www.spinellis.gr/pubs/index.html), mostly using LaTeX.